NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Request-Response.md

 ![](../images/RequestResponseScaled.png)

 Note that in a loosely couple architecture, ideally the individual components act autonomously and Request Response isn't a patten you don't want to overuse.
-Also due to the way the return queues for messages are structured in Nimbus, relying on too many Request Response calls isn't necessarly the most performant options.
+Also due to the way the return queues for messages are structured in Nimbus, relying on too many Request Response calls isn't necessarily the most performant options.

 That said, there are times when you just need it so Nimbus has a rich way to return data from another service in your application.